-"I wish I could really save you," Rose said softly.
+"I wish I could really save you," Rose confessed sadly.
 "Not just from Matilda, but from all of this.
 From what's to come, but I can't."
 Rose shook her head and swallowed.

 Jane reached over and touched Rose's hand which was on the armrest of her own chair drawing Rose's eyes back to her.
 "We each have a path that we must tread and this is mine.
 I hope that I will be remembered even though I was Queen just nine days."

-"Of course you're remembered," Rose said gently with small smile.
+"Of course you're remembered," Rose promised with small smile.
 "You'll be remembered for hundreds of years to come."